Author: Greg H

 First course was cream of pumpkin soup, with carrots and sweet potatoes.
 Andrus apologized that the sweet potatoes were store bought, but said the other vegetables were from his garden.
 The course was served with grilled bread – topped with olive oil – from their orchard – and Estonian rye bread.

-Second course was Estonian smoked chicken (smoked, then baked, then covered with mayonnaise and paprika); fries; riced, cooked with pepper corn and other spices; and a garden salad – literally from the garden.
+Second course was Estonian smoked chicken (smoked, then baked, then covered with mayonnaise and paprika); fries; rice, cooked with pepper corn and other spices; and a garden salad – literally from the garden.
 Even the olive oil and lemon juice dressing were from the farm.

 Dessert was a homemade ice cream with orange peal.
 A perfect top off.